memfault/interrupt/_posts/2019-12-11-reproducible-firmware-builds.md

 #### Enforcing a Compiler Version

 A first step for ensuring a build will be reproducible is to enforce that everyone use the same compiler version.
-It's very easy to add a check to the build system that checks this.
+It's very easy to add a check to the build system for this.
 Here's an example of what you could add to a Makefile to accomplish this:

 {: #enforce-compiler-for-build}